elisabethgross/endpoint-todo-app/README.md

 # Endpoint Coding Challenge

-To start this project locally, run `npm run start`
+To start this project locally, first run `npm install` and then run `npm run start`

 You can view this project locally at `localhost:3000`